 After the catch, Wicks’ athleticism translates extremely well.
 But he’s also shown he can slip through high tackle attempts and churn his legs through indirect contact.
 He’ll fight for extra yardage even when wrapped by defenders, and he’s able to get his feet back under him after hauling in passes amidst contact.

 Finally, Wicks brings value as a run blocker as well.
 The Virginia WR is an energetic run blocker with a fighter’s disposition.
 He blocks to the whistle, uses his wide reach to square up and envelop defenders, and uses his length to generate force.
 He’s generally an assignment-sound blocker, too.
 He can seal off front-side defenders on counters and seek work upfield when teammates get RAC opportunities.

-Wicks grades highly in just about every area at the WR position.
-There aren’t any sorely lacking traits, but one could argue that few of his components are quantifiably elite.
-Wicks flashes great explosiveness, but he doesn’t quite have elite initial explosiveness out of his stance.
+Wicks grades highly in many physical areas.
+There aren’t any sorely lacking traits, but one could argue that few of his components are quantifiably elite outside of his burst.
+And even then, he doesn’t always channel elite burst out of transitions.
 He sometimes needs a runway to gear up to his max speed.
-Furthermore, Wicks doesn’t always channel his burst effectively out of breaks and can be more consistent playing to his full explosive capacity.

 Even as a separator, Wicks can seek greater efficiency.
 The Virginia WR sometimes has wasted motion on releases and can be more direct in eating up cushions.
 He sometimes plays too tall into stems and can more consistently push upfield and sink to gain separation.
 Wasted motion can limit the amount of cushion Wicks has to work with, as well as give DBs better positioning.
 Overall, Wicks has room to further expand his route tree and apply his route-running building blocks with more consistency.